 I became embroiled in Eastern philosophy and a follower of the Indian holy man, Sathya Sai Baba.
 I visited Indian saints and chanted with the best of them.
 I still believed in Jesus and rationalized along with so many others about the faultiness of carbon dating when it came to the Shroud of Turin.
 My, how belief can help us creatively rationalize.
 I read books by feminine mystic Barbara Walker, scholarly works on how the Bible was BS, and much more.
 A little of my Christian beliefs started to slip.
 Still, I was a master at shaping facts to my dearly held beliefs.

 One day, I read an eye-opening book, The Hiram Key, by Robert Lomas.
 One by one, the stars in my eyes where religion was concerned, began to fall, or at least dim.
-All the things that didn’t make sense in religion suddenly shot through me like arrows.
-I couldn’t deny any longer that much of what I had been holding on to was false.
+All the things that didn’t make sense in religion suddenly shot through my belief bubble like arrows.
+I could no longer deny that much of what I had been holding on to was false.

 Did not believing in the Jesus of the Christians make me a bad person?
 Did I become a serial killer?
 A robber?
 A manipulative bitch?
 No!
 Wow.
 Even without Jesus telling me what was right or wrong, I discovered that I have an innate sense of goodness.
 I still believe in peace, treating people and animals with kindness and respect, and being honest.
 What was missing?
 Fear.
 Fear of retribution, of breaking the “rules.”

-Back to the God thing.
-First of all, I dislike the word “God” with a capital “G,” as if that was the one and only deity that anyone ever believed in or sacrificed sanity for.
+I dislike the word “God” with a capital “G,” as if that was the one and only deity that anyone ever believed in or sacrificed sanity for.
 Probably, throughout our human history, there have been thousands of gods that were equally ludicrous and equally demanding in the minds of their followers.
+Consider YHWH, the old testament god who flat out said he was a dick and a sadist.

 I’m just saying, it’s possible that, like the hardcore Taoists believe, everything is just energy and that as humans, we can connect it to the underlying power that runs the universe, be it atomic, dark matter, or something we haven’t discovered yet.
 It could all be science.